matiangul/angulski-translator/README.md

 angulski-translator
 ===================

-Simple translator from german to polish and inverse
+Simple translator from german to polish and inverse for Kindle